awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 ### RDS API<a name="AuroraPostgreSQL.CloudWatch.API"></a>

-You can publish Aurora PostgreSQL logs with the RDS API\.
-You can run the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) operation with the following options:
+You can turn on the log export option to start publishing Aurora PostgreSQL logs with the RDS API\.
+To do so, run the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) operation with the following options:
 + `DBClusterIdentifier` – The DB cluster identifier\.
 + `CloudwatchLogsExportConfiguration` – The configuration setting for the log types to be enabled for export to CloudWatch Logs for the DB cluster\.